Shining (song)

 "Shining" is a song by DJ Khaled as the lead single from his tenth studio album, Grateful (2017).
 The song features vocals from American singer Beyoncé and American rapper Jay-Z. The song was released on February 12, 2017, by We the Best and Epic Records.
 The song contains a sample of Osunlade's 2013 recording "Dionne" which itself samples 1970's "Walk the Way You Talk" by Dionne Warwick.

 Background

 The song premiered following the 59th Annual Grammy Awards on February 12, 2017.
 The single art features Khaled's newborn son, Asahd Khaled.

 Composition

-Written and composed by Burt Bacharach, PartyNextDoor, Jay-Z, Hal David, Danja, DJ Khaled, and Beyoncé, the song features references to the lives and success of the Knowles-Carter couple, including the twenty-one Grammy Awards won to date by the rapper, the platinum records received by the RIAA for each album released, Knowles's twenty years of music success, and twins, Sir and Rumi (born June 18, 2017), are mentioned for the first time.
+Written and composed by Burt Bacharach, PartyNextDoor, Jay-Z, Hal David, Ingrid Burley, Danja, DJ Khaled, and Beyoncé, the song features references to the lives and success of the Knowles-Carter couple, including the twenty-one Grammy Awards won to date by the rapper, the platinum records received by the RIAA for each album released, Knowles's twenty years of music success, and twins, Sir and Rumi (born June 18, 2017), are mentioned for the first time.

 The song is performed in the key of D minor with a tempo of 112 beats per minute.